Cathedral of the Assumption of the Blessed Virgin Mary (Lymanske): Destruction of the cathedral

-In 1919 German colonists from Odessa initiated the revolt against Prodrazvyorstka (food apportionment, the partition of the requested total amount as obligations from the suppliers) and mobilizing to the Soviet Red Army.
+In 1919 German colonists from Odesa initiated the revolt against Prodrazvyorstka (food apportionment, the partition of the requested total amount as obligations from the suppliers) and mobilizing to the Soviet Red Army.
 The revolt was repressed, and all possessions of the participants were captured.
 Thereby the cathedral was closed, and its towers were destroyed.
 During the soviet times the cathedral building was used for a club.
 When the standardized building for a club was constructed, the cathedral fell into ruin.

 At the moment the cathedral is in ruins.
 At a rough estimate its reconstruction would cost more than 6 million of dollars.
 The catholic community of the southern Germany initiated the idea of the church reconstruction.
 The requirement for the reconstruction was staying in the same denomination; the Cathedral has to belong to Roman Catholics.
 Ukrainian Orthodox Church of Moscow Patriarchate has stood in the way of the reconstruction of this piece of architecture since it was against existence of any Catholic churches on “its own” territories.